Cheja Range

-The Cheja Range is an icefield-bound mountain range on the inside perimeter of the Alaska Panhandle in northernwestern British Columbia, Canada.
+The Cheja Range is an icefield-bound mountain range on the inside perimeter of the Alaska Panhandle in northwest British Columbia, Canada.
 It lies between the South Whiting River and the Samotua River.
 It is a subrange of the Boundary Ranges which in turn form part of the Pacific Cordillera mountain system.
 The name is an approximation of a phrase in the Tahltan language meaning "mountains are hard".